 The Health Indicators Check in the Evergreen Life app asks about some less commonly noticed signs and symptoms that our users have told us are important indicators of their overall health.
 The score has been developed and scored according to Evergreen Life app users’ feedback.

 📲 Want to take the Check?
 Download the Evergreen Life app here and take the questionnaire in the Records section to start your wellness journey.

 Prevention is better than cure

-It’s now well-established that diet contributes heavily to many of the current major illnesses including Alzheimer's, cancer, heart disease and type 2 diabetes.
-As the number of diagnoses rises, it’s clear that prevention is better than medication.
-And the best way to prevent disease is to address adverse problems before they can progress to illness.
+It’s well-established that diet contributes heavily to many major illnesses including Alzheimer's, cancer, heart disease and type 2 diabetes.
+It’s also clear that prevention is better than medication.
+And one way to prevent disease is to notice and address signs of sub-optimal wellness before they progress to illness.

 What are health indicators?